michelmbem/AddyScript/docs/extapi.md

 #### Object classes

 For a new object class, you will make it reference _AddyScript.Runtime.OOP.Class.Object_ directly or indirectly as its base class.
 The meta-class has a constructor that allows you to specify the parent class.
 Afterwards, you will only need to provide member definitions to the new class.
 All members can be defined manually.
-For _property_ or _method_ members, this means creating their AST from scratch.
-But there is a shortcut which consists in creating an _InnerFunction_ which will not be added to the _InnerFunction.Globals_ collection but will instead be converted to _AddyScript.Runtime.OOP.ClassMethod_ or _AddyScript.Runtime.OOP.ClassProperty_ using one of the _ToInstanceMethod_, _ToStaticMethod_, _ToInstanceProperty_ or _ToStaticProperty_ methods of the _InnerFunction_ class.
+For methods, this means creating their AST from scratch.
+But there is a shortcut which consists in creating an _InnerFunction_ which will not be added to the _InnerFunction.Globals_ collection but will instead be converted to _AddyScript.Runtime.OOP.ClassMethod_ using one of the _ToInstanceMethod_ or _ToStaticMethod_ methods of the _InnerFunction_ class.

 Example: